bmellink/IBusBM/README.md

 ## Background processing and Interrupts

 IBusBM runs in the background using interrupts to ensure your code does not interfere with the iBUS timing.
-Timer0 is used by the core libraries on all Arduino boards to keep track of time for commands line millis() and delay().
+Timer0 is used by the core libraries on all Arduino AVR based boards to keep track of time for commands line millis() and delay().
 IBusBM defines an additional interrupt on Timer 0 (the compare interrupt - TIMER0_COMPA_vect) to trigger the main process.
-Be sure not to change timer 0 or use the Timer0Compare interrupt in your sketch.
+If you want to change or disable timer 0 you can call the internal polling function loop() from your own code.

+On ESP32 boards the library uses timer 0 by default.
+You can overrule the timer by adding a second argument to the begin() function.
+It is important to change the timer used when you also use the Esp32Servo library to control servos as this library also uses timers to generate the PWM wave form: the first servo uses timer 0, the second timer 1, etc. As the ESP32 has only 4 timers, you need to disable the use of the timer for IbusBM when you want to use more than 3 Servos.

+In order to disable the timer background function you can add the IBUSBM_NOTIMER to the begin() function.
+You then need to call the loop() function from your own code at least once every 1 ms. If you define more than one IbusBM objects, you only need to call the loop() function for the first object.

 ## Example sketches provided

 Example sketches:

-- **Ibus2PWM**: converts iBUS data to Servo PWM format: Reads data from first servo channel and translates this to PWM signal to send to a normal servo
+- **Ibus2PWM**: converts iBUS data to Servo PWM format: Reads data from first servo channel and translates this to PWM signal to send to a normal servo (AVR version)
+- **Ibus2PWM_ESP32**: converts iBUS data to Servo PWM format: Reads data from first servo channel and translates this to PWM signal to send to a normal servo (ESP32 version)
 - **Ibus_singlemonitor**: monitor/debugger for receivers with a single iBUS pin (providing both servo and sensor data such as the Flysky X6B and Flysky FS-iA8X).
 Prints out servo channels to the standard serial output (PC debug window) and simulates 2 sensors with random values sent back to transmitter (as long as your receiver supports this).
 Requires Arduino board with 2 or more hardware serial ports (such as MEGA 2560)
 - **Ibus_multimonitor**: monitor/debugger for receivers with a two separate iBUS pins (one for servo data and one for sensor data, such as the TGY-IA6B).
 Prints out servo channels to the standard serial output (PC debug window) and simulates 2 sensors with random values sent back to transmitter.
 Requires Arduino board with 3 or more hardware serial ports (such as MEGA 2560)
+- **IBus_sensor**: simulate two telemetry sensors and send values back over the iBUS to the receiver to be shown in the display of your transmitter.